nek8082/spring-boot-expense-tracker-docker-deployment/README.md

 # What is a docker client

-This entire project is a docker client for the CashKontrolleur website, based on docker-compose.
+This entire project is a docker client for the [cashkontrolleur.de](https://cashkontrolleur.de) website, based on docker-compose.

 # Configuring Docker Client for local testing